appwrite/awesome-appwrite/README.md

 ## Showcase (Built with Appwrite 📣)

+- **Shuttery** - Shuttery is a web app which fetches and lets you download beautiful pictures from Unsplash to satisfy all your artistic needs.
+Secure App, with Google OAuth using an Appwrite backend.
+[Source Code](https://github.com/muKaustav/Appwrite-DemoApp-Hacktoberfest-2021)

 - **Taskwrite** -Taskwrite is a demo web app built with React JS and Appwrite backend for Hacktoberfest 2021, that demonstrates how to create a To-Do list, that lets users add, edit, and delete tasks.
 It demonstrates the use of Google OAuth and Database Management.
 [Source Code](https://github.com/muKaustav/Taskwrite-Appwrite-Hacktoberfest-2021)

 * **OmniaWrite** - OmniaWrite is a next-generation plain text editor engineered for creative writing.
 It is perfect for writing novels, lyrics, poems, essays, drafts and screenplays.
 [Source Code](https://github.com/TorstenDittmann/OmniaWrite), [Blog Post](https://omniawrite.com/posts/update-1-0-0)